emirbuckun/CS50-Problems/Problem10 (Final Project)/proposal/README.md

 ### In a sentence (or list of features), define a BEST outcome for your final project.
 I.e., what do you HOPE to accomplish before the final project's deadline?

-If you can clearly log in, succesfully calculate your TDEE, BMI, Body Fat values and use design exercise program modul, exercise suggestion modul;
-this is enough for best outcome for my final project.
+If you can clearly log in and succesfully calculate your TDEE, BMI, Body Fat values; this is enough for better outcome for my final project.

 ## In a paragraph or more, outline your next steps.
 What new skills will you need to acquire?
 What topics will you need to research?
 If working with one of two classmates, who will do what?